 We require that all guests adhere to the following rules and procedures:

-- Penn Dixie members may visit the site at any time, provided they sign-in ahead of time and bring their membership card.
+- Penn Dixie members may visit the site at any time, provided they follow our temporary access policy.
 Non-members may not visit when we are closed to the public.
 Penn Dixie is private property and trespassers are prosecuted.

 - Penn Dixie staff and volunteers maintain a clean, safe, and family-friendly environment for all those who visit.